biggie-boss/LoreRim/README.md

 ### Shout Changes

+- Shouts now have cooldown caps.
+By default, Requiem sets shouts to cost 50% more, which decreases as you learn more words.
+Essentially you start with 1.5x cost and would normally need 150% cooldown reduction to reach 0.
+- Base shout cooldown cap is now 140% for wearing clothes, 135% for wearing light armor and 130% for wearing heavy armor.
+Wearing 3 or more pieces of the Greybeard set allows you to reach 150% cap (or 0 cooldown shouts).
+- Greybeard robes now give 15% shout cooldown reduction each, up from 10.
+Boots give 25 T2 stamina +50%, Robes give 25 T2 Health, Hood gives 25 T2 Magicka, and each gives +50% of the corresponding regen.
+- Greybeard robes now use the Windcaller robes model.
+The chest in Ustengraav now just has the gloves, cloak and staff which are now renamed "Greybeard".
+The extra set of vanilla Greybeard gear removed from Ustengraav and the Dovah Vault.
+- Ancient Nord of the Tongue pieces now give 15% shout cooldown each, up from 10.
 - Storm Call now is an aimed shout that does health/stamina damage over 12 seconds, twice as much to constructs.
 At rank 2-3 it also gives the classic Storm Call effect, giving it more utility.
 Storm call no longer targets allies.
 - Plague Breath damage doubled but recovery time increased by 50%